 iPhone: We try to limit our phones to photos, the ship's texting plans, and emergency contacts.

-Laptop & Charger: We’re much more motivated to curate and edit photos / videos as we go rather than days or weeks after our cruise.
-A laptop is the easiest way to do that.
+Laptop & Charger: We're much more motivated to curate and edit photos or videos as we go.
+If we wait days or weeks to edit, it never gets done.
+A laptop is the easiest way to edit as we go.

 iPhone Charger: Bring a good charger, not a dollar-store version.
 You'll find yourself waiting in your cabin while your device charges and you'll want to limit that downtime.
 A good charger will achieve that.